Making Passover Meaningful for Kids: Fun and Educational Ways to Teach the Holiday.

 Bring your class together with Passover Picture BINGO!
 All you'll need is one BINGO card and one pencil per player!
 This game can also be used at your Passover Seder!

-The Passover Color & Trace Booklet is a fun and interactive way to introduce young children to traditional Passover symbols.
+The Symbols of Passover Booklet is a fun and interactive way to introduce young children to traditional Passover symbols.
 Assembly is a breeze...just print and fold.
 No cutting required!
 Place them on the children's section of your seder table.

 Subscribe for the latest content, special offers, and free teaching materials!